mikaelmello/inquire/README.md

 The docs provide full-featured examples.

-In the demo on the top of this README, you can see the behavior of an input not passing the requirements in the _amount_ prompt, when the error message "Please type a valid number" is displayed. _Full disclosure, this error message was displayed due to a parsing, not validation, error, but the user experience is the same for both cases._
+In the [demo](#Demo) you can see the behavior of an input not passing the requirements in the _amount_ prompt, when the error message "Please type a valid number" is displayed. _Full disclosure, this error message was displayed due to a parsing, not validation, error, but the user experience is the same for both cases._

 ## Formatting